jonduan/proposal/_posts/2017-12-15-energy-storage.md

 The other 30MW of capacity will have three hours storage, and will be used as load shifting by Neoen for the Hornsdale wind farm, where it will be located.

+Please note: The 30MW and 70MW ratings mean exactly that – it is the capacity at the connection point.

+### How much will it cost?

+Those details are confidential and media estimates have ranged from $50 million to $200 million.
+The best indication may have come from Musk himself, who reportedly said that failure to meet the 100-day-we’ll-finish-it-or-it’s-free offer would cost the company about $US50 million.
+But that refers only to the component contracted to the government, so the 70MW part.
+So, it is likely to be a number less than $A100 million, but not a lot less.

+### How long will the batteries last?

+RenewEconomy understands the batteries carry guarantees for 15 years, although these guarantee contracts allow for some level of degradation each year.
+So, for instance, after 15 years, the batteries may only be operating at around 60-65 per cent of their initial rates capacity, so will then be replaced by newer, more efficient and cheaper equipment.

+### How many people will work on the project?
+About 100 people will work on construction, about the same as on the construction of the third stage of the Hornsdale wind project.
+Indeed, it will be more or less the same crew, with the addition of Tesla engineers.
+This is the biggest thing for Tesla Energy, so they will be sending enough to make sure it is done properly.
+Maybe Even Musk might be looking for a motel room in Jamestown, although he is known to sleep on the factory floor.
+### How big will the installation be?
+About 1 hectare. the batteries are installed in waterproof cabinets rather than in containers or special buildings.

 ## Tesla big battery shows off its flexibility in final testing